miklevin/MikeLev.in/botify-api.md

         "## The Complete API Grimoire",
         "",
-        "Having mastered the arts of BQL, we now document the full spectrum of API invocations.", "Each endpoint is presented with its Python implementation.", "",
+        "Having mastered the arts of BQL, we now document the full spectrum of API invocations.", "Each endpoint is presented with its purpose, capabilities, and Python implementation.", "",
         "### Endpoint Categories",
         ""